joedski/phonegap-dropbox-sync/readme.md

 Dependencies
 ------------

 Objective-C code requires [JRSwizzle](https://github.com/rentzsch/jrswizzle) be available during compilation.
+[I stuck it in a PhoneGap plugin for convenience.](https://github.com/joedski/phonegap-jrswizzle)

 Other Notes
 -----------